How to Process Raw Photos With Filmulator (Free for Windows and Linux)

 Highlight Recovery will only work if you’ve actually clipped your highlights—it isn’t really for just darkening light areas.
 One notch up will simply recover any clipped highlights.
 Two notches will work on up to two clipped channels, attempting to reconstruct any colours.

-Temperature and Tint are, as you’ll have seen them in other programs, to adjust your white balance by adding warmth or coolness to your image and to add a purple or green tint.
+Temperature and Tint are, as you’ll have seen them in other programs, to adjust your white balance by adding warmth or coolness to your image and to add a or green tint.

-Exposure Compensation lightens or darkens your image.
+Exposure Compensation lightens or darkens your whole image.

 Development (Middle-Third of the Panel)

-Filmulator wants us to think of the previous steps as ‘exposing’ your image (as if it were film), and this next section is therefore ‘development’.
+Filmulator wants us to think of the previous as ‘exposing’ your image (as if it were film), and this next section is therefore ‘development’.

 middle section of panelmiddle section of panelmiddle section of panel